russell-archer/russell-archer.github.io/index.md

 </p>

 <h3 align="center">
-    <a href="https://russell-archer.github.io/Writerly/">Inspiration for Writers</a>
+    <a href="https://russell-archer.github.io/Writerly/">Think like a Writer</a>
 </h3>

-Developed with an award-winning creative writing tutor and author, **Writerly** is an iOS app designed to help users improve their creative writing through a series of tried-and-tested techniques, tools and exercises.
+Developed by an award-winning writing team and prize-winning authors, **Writerly** is an iOS app designed to help users improve their creative writing through a series of tried-and-tested techniques, tools and exercises.

-The app includes the ability to create random characters, moods, scenarios, locations, writing prompts, etc.

-Originally developed for iOS in Swift 5 and UIKit, it has recently (December 2021) been completely re-written from scratch for iOS, iPadOS, macOS, tvOS and watchOS using SwiftUI.
+Originally developed for iOS in Swift 5 and UIKit, Writerly has been completely re-written from scratch for iOS, iPadOS and macOS using SwiftUI.

 <p align="center">
     <a href="https://russell-archer.github.io/Writerly/">